The traditional approach to text analytics

-Our semantic memories are inspired by how our human brain understands text.
-We humans can learn what words mean simply from their usage and context, we do this effortlessly and seamlessly, and it happens to each of us more frequently than we realize.
+Our semantic memories are inspired by how the human brain understands text.
+We humans can learn what words mean simply from their usage and context, and we do this effortlessly and seamlessly, and it happens to each of us more frequently than we realize.

-If you invent a new word and start using it on social media, our models will have learnt it in a matter of minutes.
+If you invent a new word and start using it on social media, our models will have learned it in a matter of minutes.
 The same goes for new languages: as long as there are texts available, we can learn a semantic memory for that language.
 All this is made possible by clever engineering and the use of hyperdimensional representations.

 Look up words to see their current left side neighbors, right side neighbors, n-grams, semantically similar words, and related topics to better understand how our model works.